KhalilGorsan/Navigation-Udacity-Deep-RL-project/README.md

 Experiments
 --------------------------------------------------------------------------------
-We have conducted four experiments with different configs:
+We have conducted five experiments with different configs:
 - Vanilla DQN
 - Dueling DQN
 - Double DQN